zkonings/Timesheets-Application/README.md

 ## About This Project:

-The Timesheets Application is a tool designed to help you efficiently manage and keep track of your work hours.
-Whether you're a freelancer, contractor, or simply need to log your working hours, this application is here to simplify the process.
+The Timesheets Application is a tool designed to help your buisness efficiently manage and keep track of your work hours accross multiple applications similtanously.
+This is done with a windows application that creates and updates a local SQLite database with timesheet information.
+Then, while the user is connected to the internet, the application will upload that timehsheet information to a secure remote MS SQL server 2014 database that is located on your domain, using APIs.
+Furthermore, the program is structured to eliminate the chance of loosing, overwriting data or merge conflicts by using GUID's and properly structuring the merge and syncing functions.

 ## Built With:

-- **Language:** [Specify the programming language(s) used]
+- **Language:** VB.NET, ASP.NET (API's hosted on serverside, not included in repo)
-- **Framework:** [Specify the framework, if any]
+- **Framework:** .NET Framework 4.7.2
-- **Database:** [Specify the database system used, if applicable]
+- **Database:** local SQLite, MS SQL Server 2014 (remote secure, accessed by API)
-- **Other Technologies:** [List any other relevant technologies or tools]
+- **Other Technologies:** Windows userform application

 ## Getting Started:

-[Provide instructions on how to get started with the project.
-This might include installation, setup, or configuration steps.]

 ## Prerequisites:

-[List any prerequisites or dependencies that need to be installed before using the application.
-Include versions if relevant.]

 ## Usage:

-[Explain how to use the Timesheets Application.
-This could include step-by-step instructions or examples of common use cases.]

 ## Contact: